Ring Alarm vs Scout Alarm

 Ring Alarm System Components

 The Ring Alarm Security Kit is super simple, consisting of only a base station, keypad, contact sensor, motion detector, and range extender.
-I added on a security camera plus a video doorbell, only two of Ring’s many options for both products.
+I added on a security camera plus a video doorbell (See our comprehensive Ring Doorbell Review), only two of Ring’s many options for both products.
 Unfortunately, Ring Alarm doesn’t currently make a glass break sensor, although they claim it’s in the works.
 To monitor your windows, you can make up for it with motion and entry sensors.

 In total, my Ring Alarm Security Kit plus the camera and video doorbell cost $547, or $239 without the camera and video doorbell.
 I think this is a really fair price considering the quality of the components!

 My customized kit from Scout was more extensive, consisting of a hub, door panel, contact sensors, motion sensors, glass break sensors, a smart lock, plus an indoor camera.
 All of these items cost $688, about $140 more than the Ring Alarm equipment.
 However, you do get more components, so this increase in cost makes sense.